MSRConnections/Azure-training-course/Content/BigData/Spark HOL/Spark HOL.md

     _Specifying the size of the cluster_

 1. The final section of the "New HDInsight Cluster" blade is **Optional Configuration**, but you don't need to change anything there.
-Feel free to look it if you are interested.
+Feel free to look at it if you are interested.
 Among other things, you can use this section to enter access keys so your cluster can access blobs in other storage accounts.
 Now that the "New HDInsight Cluster" blade is filled out, click the **Create** button at the bottom of the blade to start deploying the cluster.
 The deployment should take approximately 10 to 20 minutes.

     ![Deploying a Spark cluster](Images/ex1-create-button.png)

     _Deploying a Spark cluster_

 1. To monitor the deployment, click **Resource groups** in the upper-left corner of the portal.
-In the "Resource groups" blade, click on the resource group whose name you entered in Step 4.
+In the "Resource groups" blade, click the resource group whose name you entered in Step 4.
 This will bring up the blade for your resource group.

 	![Browsing resource groups](Images/ex1-browsing-resource-groups.png)